-We hear your nails are in need of some attention?
-From affordable touch-and-go manicures to the most creative nail designs and indulgent spa treatments, we've filed down the lot to the best nail salons in Singapore you'll want to visit asap.
+You've got your hair done, your brows are perfect and your eyelashes are on point.
+But we hear your nails are in need of some attention?
+From affordable touch-and-go manicures to the most creative nail designs and indulgent spa treatments, we've filed down the lot to the best nail salons in Singapore you'll want to visit as soon as you can.

 Tucked on the second floor of a shophouse in Haji Lane is The Nail Social, which, as its name suggests, is a socially conscious salon offering manicure, pedicure and foot massages.
 Founders Cheryl Ou and Germaine Monteiro set it up in 2014 with the aim of employing and training underprivileged local women.
 The pair was experienced nail technicians prior to setting up The Nail Social, and they make sure each customer feels at ease: there’s no lack of conversation, but you’re left to your own devices if you’d prefer things that way.

 Variety is the operative word here.
 There are close to 100 colours in both the regular and gel ranges – you’ll have to shell out another $3 for Halal polish, though.
 Guests also receive an iPad loaded with Netflix, games and books.
 And you can’t knock the free homemade lemonade and wine (the latter only on Fridays and Saturdays).